Section 5.5 Power Series

 \(0\text{.}\)

-Next we show how to compute various power series expansions from the few known ones.
+Next we show how to find the power series expansions for various analytic functions from a few fundamental ones (

 Let us find the power series expansion of \(\ln(x)\) at \(x=5\) That is, to find the coefficients \(c_n (n \ge 0)\) so that